liip/open-swiss-buildings-api/README.md

 ### Workers

 The application uses workers to handle the resolving jobs asynchronously.
+On the very first start of the Docker image, you might see error messages about duplicates for `messenger_messages_id_seq`.
+This is a race condition as several message workers are started in parallel, and do not impact the functionality.
+If the error keeps occurring on later starts, that would be a cause for concern and needed to be investigated.

 If you don't use the official image, you need to run the following commands as services.

 ```